realworldocaml/book/en/05-records-and-variants.md

 # Records and Variants

 One of OCaml's best features is its concise and expressive system for declaring new datatypes.
-Two key elements of this system are _records_ and _variants_, both of which we discussed briefly in chapter {{{GUIDEDTOUR}}}.
-This section will cover both of them in more depth, showing some of the more advanced features, as well as discuss more in-depth questions about how to design types.
+Two key elements of that system are _records_ and _variants_, both of which we discussed briefly in chapter {{{GUIDEDTOUR}}}.
+In this chapter we'll cover records and variants in more depth, showing some of the more advanced features, as well as discuss how to use them effectively in your software designs.

 ## Records